Tutorial | Top N recipe#

 Here, we’ll try a different example to find the five biggest purchases in the dataset per item category.

-2. Beneath from, select each group of rows identified by….
+2. Under from, select each group of rows identified by …

 3. In the dropdown that appears, choose item_category as the key column.

-4. Check the row number within its group checkbox.
+4. Under In addition, compute for each row, check the row number within its group checkbox.

 A screenshot of the Top N step showing how to group top purchases by item category.